eneserdo/RGB-to-IR-Translation-with-GAN/index.md

+# Tset

+bala

 ## Welcome to GitHub Pages

+This project aims to create novel generative adversarial network model that can translate RGB image to the IR image

 You can use the [editor on GitHub](https://github.com/eneserdo/RGB-to-IR-Translation-with-GAN/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.